-Join Eric Wing for an in-depth discussion in this video Gluing models from AutoCAD, part of Up and Running with BIM 360 Glue.
+Join Eric Wing for an in-depth discussion in this video Gluing models from AutoCAD, part of Learning BIM 360 Glue.

 - AutoCAD basically gets glued the same way Revit does.…What I want to do is we're going to start with…our add-ins, right, so I'm going to be in AutoCAD 2016.…A few enablers are set, so this is going to give you…the add-ins A60 and BIN 360.…Let's get started by opening up a drawing.…On the quick access toolbar I'm going to…click the Open button.…I'm going to browse to where I'm keeping my files…and I'm going to grab the Sprinkler drawing in AutoCAD.…You can grab any AutoCAD drawing that you'd like.…